marcuswac/cloudrm-sim/README.md

  - mem_capacity_factor: decimal factor applied to the original cloud memory capacity.
 A factor = 1 simulates the cloud with the same memory capacity found in the traces.

- - mem_load_factor: decimal factor applied to the original cloud memory load.
-A factor = 1 simulates the cloud with the same memory load (requested resources) found in the traces.

  - slo_scenario: integer that identifies the availability SLO scenario.
 Possible values:
    - 1: medium
    - 2: very low